 Heather Lyn Mann loves this precious planet.
-Environmental advocacy, sailing, and teaching of Ecological Mindfulness permeate her life and writing as expressions of her adoration.
+Spiritual Ecology, sailing, and mindful advocacy permeate her life and writing.

 Email me here for Booking Inquiries & Publication Requests: